Brenda Miller MBACP ( snr accred)

 I am a general counsellor which means I have been trained and qualified to work with most issues.
 I have additional professional qualifications to work in areas that I specialise in.

-I specialise in working with Bereavement, Life limiting illness such as a diagnosis of Cancer (for all concerned, not just the patient) with individuals, children, adolescents and families.
+I have a special interest and experience in working with Bereavement, Life limiting illness such as a diagnosis of Cancer (for all concerned, not just the patient) with individuals, children, adolescents and families.
 Young people with emotional and behavioural difficulties such as ADHD, Aspergers and Autism.

-I also work as the Head of Therapy in a special needs school, at a Cancer Support Centre as a counsellor and clinical supervisor, the care system with adolescents and for employers assistance programs.
+I have worked as the Head of Therapy in a special needs school and managed Counselling Services, and charities - Alzheimer’s Society and Meningitis Trust.
+At the present time I am working at a Cancer Support Centre as a counsellor and clinical supervisor, also a Hospice and with Employers Assistance Programs.

 I have experience of working in GP Surgery's, Hospices, Main Stream Schools, Private Schools, SEND, Management of Counselling Services, EAP, Charities and my own Private Practice.
 My qualifications are:-